-After successful arrangement of the 1st ISCRAES 2020 (Virtual, 4-6 November, 2020), it is our great pleasure to invite you to participate in the Second International Symposium on Climate-Resilient Agri-Environmental Systems (ISCRAES 2022).
-This symposium will be held from 24 to 27 May, 2022 in Dublin, Ireland (Venue will be confirmed soon).
-The main theme of this symposium is “Implementing the New Green Deal: The Path Towards Sustainable Agriculture“, which refers mainly to European Green Deal having the opportunity and resources to achieve the primary objective of a sustainable Europe and planet by tackling the current major environmental, climate, and societal challenges facing by the world.
+After the successful arrangement of the 1st ISCRAES 2020 (Virtual, 4-6 November, 2020) and the 2nd ISCRAES 2022 (in-person, 28-31 August 2022 in Dublin), it is our great pleasure to invite you to participate in the Third International Symposium on Climate-Resilient Agri-Environmental Systems (ISCRAES 2024).
+This symposium, a biennial scientific event not-for-profit, will be held from 25-28 JUNE, 2024 at UCD O’Brien Centre for Science, University College Dublin, Dublin 04.
+The main theme of the ISCRAES 2024 is “REFRAMING STRATEGIES FOR LOW CARBON FUTURE IN AGRO-FARMING SYSTEMS“, leading to achieving the primary objective of agro-environmental sustainability by tackling the current major environmental, climate, and societal challenges facing by the world.

-Given that agriculture is also a major contributor to GHG emissions, they could play a significant role in meeting GHG mitigation targets but this needs to be achieved in a sustainable way without compromising agricultural productivity.
-This is a global challenge as agriculture contributes significantly to the economy but is, in turn, a major contributor to national GHG emissions and environmental degradation includes water, soil, air and biodiversity.
-This symposium will provide a platform to discuss the scientific and technical aspects of the range of cross-cutting issues associated with the environmental impact of agricultural, including public perception, regulatory and socio-economic factors.
+Given that agriculture is also a major contributor to GHG emissions, they could play a significant role in meeting GHG mitigation and offseting targets through alternative land use and improved management options including agroforestry but this needs to be achieved in a sustainable way without compromising agricultural productivity.
+This is a global challenge as agriculture contributes significantly to the economy but is, in turn, a major contributor to national GHG emissions and environmental degradation and ecosystem services.
+This conference will provide a platform to discuss the scientific and technical aspects of the range of cross-cutting issues associated with the environmental impact of agriculture, including public perception, regulatory and socio-economic factors.

-We also feel proud of welcoming you to Ireland, the green island in the North Atlantic, with a fascinating mix of the very old and very new, of city life and country life, and the vibrant city of Dublin, which is the Europe’s fourth most popular city and one of the friendliest capital cities in the world.
+We also feel proud to welcome you to Ireland the green island in the North Atlantic, with a fascinating mix of the very old and very new, of city life and country life, and the vibrant city of Dublin, which is the Europe’s fourth popular city and one of the friendliest capital cities in the world.